 - Unexpected medical bills: A personal loan isn’t always recommended for paying off medical expenses.
 However, you may be offered lower rates and fees with a private lender than with your medical provider’s in-house financing options.
-Always consult with your medical provider to compare rates and fees before making the decision to use a personal loan to pay off medical debt.
+Always consult with your medical provider to compare rates and fees before deciding to use a personal loan to pay off medical debt.

-- Home improvement projects: A personal loan could be beneficial if you’re planning on a home improvement project that will add value to your home.
-Plus, you don’t have to put up your home as collateral with an unsecured personal loan as you do with a HELOC or home equity loan.
+- Home improvement projects: A personal loan could be beneficial if you’re planning a home improvement project that will add value to your home.
+Plus, you don’t have to put your home up as collateral with an unsecured personal loan as you do with a home equity line of credit (HELOC) or home equity loan.

-- Finance a wedding: Weddings and other large events can be financed by a personal loan.
+- Finance a wedding: Personal loans can finance weddings and other large events.
 Since the interest rates are lower than those of credit cards, you could save money in the long run.

 Pros and cons of a personal loan

-Knowing both the pros and cons of a personal loan can help you make a well-informed decision before taking out this form of financing.
+Knowing both the pros and cons of a personal loan can help you make a well-informed decision before using this form of financing.